everx-labs/ever-sdk/docs/for-binding-developers/json_interface.md

 All library functions requires _context_ – the main library object that encapsulates configuration and state data.

-Application can create several different contexts and use them all together.
+Application can create many contexts and use them all together.
 For example – creates two contexts that configured to work with different blockchain networks.

 Context related functions: